UoB Investment Portfolios

 Responsible Investment

-The University and its external investment managers are signatories to the United Nations Principles for Responsible Investment which defines responsible investment as a strategy and practice to incorporate ESG factors in investment decisions and active ownership.
+The University and its external investment managers are signatories to the United Nations Principles for Responsible Investment (UNPRI), which defines responsible investment as a strategy and practice to incorporate ESG factors in investment decisions and active ownership.

 The University has agreed to proactively pursue ethical investment fund options, where suitable investment vehicles are available, and where investment returns would be consistent with the University’s charitable objectives.